recyclarr/recyclarr/CONTRIBUTING.md

 ## Docker Development

 The project's `Dockerfile` build requires the Recyclarr build output to be placed in a specific location in order to succeed.
-The location is below, relative to the clone root:
+The location is below, relative to the repository root:

 ```txt
 docker/artifacts/recyclarr-${{runtime}}